-Under the CIC Severance Plan, all NEOs would be entitled to receive a lump sum severance payment of 2.5 times their annual compensation as of December 31, 2018.
+Under the CIC Severance Plan, if a triggering event had occurred on December 31, 2019, all NEOs, except Mr. Morris and Ms. Johnson, would be entitled to receive a lump sum severance payment of two and one-half times their annual compensation as of December 31, 2019.
+Mr. Morris and Ms. Johnson would be entitled to two times their annual compensation as of December 31, 2019.
 Annual compensation includes base salary and an amount representing a target award under the annual incentive in effect for the year of termination.
 The CIC Severance Plan has a modified severance payment cap that limits payments to a level below the safe harbor amount provided by Tax Code Section 280G if the NEO would retain a greater after-tax amount than the after-tax amount that would be retained if the Company paid an unreduced benefit that was subject to the excise tax.